MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Experiment Setup

 \subsection{Evaluation Metrics}

 We evaluate methods along two dimensions: \emph{overall performance} and \emph{search efficiency}.
 For overall performance, we compute class-wise F1 scores for the positive and negative labels and report their unweighted macro average (Macro-F1).
 Concretely, we use \texttt{True}/\texttt{False} for the LLM-Generated datasets, and \texttt{SUPPORTED}/\texttt{REFUTED} for the Natural Claim datasets.
-For search efficiency, we quantify retrieval cost by counting the total number of queries issued to external tools during verification.
+To quantify search efficiency, we measure retrieval cost as the total number of queries issued to external tools during verification.